 This is the “premier” ABRT group ride.
-This ride has been in existence since before the formation of ABRT over 20 years ago.
-There are three variants of the rout between 55 and 80 miles (check the calendar for details on which route will be ridden, but we often also decide based on conditions and group composition).
-The start location is now always at Parvilla Cycle & Multipsort (3200 Solomons Island Rd, Edgewater, Maryland 21037).
+This ride has been in existence since before the formation of ABRT over 30 years ago.
 The ride travels to south to North Beach in Calvert County, mostly on smaller roads, and back.
-The pace is anywhere from 18-21+ mph (2:45 to 3:15 pedaling time).
+The pace is anywhere from 18-21+ mph (2:45 to 3:15 pedaling time) and is nominally about 60 miles.
 The first part of the ride usually stays together for the most part and very often on the second half the ride will split into various groups.
 Often in the winter we will have a dedicated slower group which will let the faster riders go.
-Regardless of group, these are decidedly drop rides so there should never be an expectation of anyone waiting, so if you are not familiar with the routes, print both 1 and 2 or bring your gps enabled device.
-We recommend the Ride With GPS mobile app which allows you to see your position on the route.
+Regardless of group, these are decidedly drop rides so there should never be an expectation of anyone waiting, so you should always bring your gps enabled device.
 The time change happens at the beginning/end of daylight savings time.

 Monday Parvilla Shop Ride

 The Monday ride leaves from Parvilla Cycles and rolls through 23 miles of Owensville and Harwood back roads.
 It is ridden at several paces but the focus is on recovery and enjoyment.
 There are a few hills on the ride and a few bail outs to shorten it.
 This ride is open to everyone and can split quickly within the first 5 miles.
 There are a couple of places where the group stops and regroups but these are short.

 Tuesday Davidsonville (“Dville”) Group Ride